 Refer to the UCLA Transfer Admission Guide for up-to-date information regarding transfer selection for admission.

-Required: Atmospheric and Oceanic Sciences 101, M105, 110, 112, 145 and two upper division policy/solutions or quantitative courses from a preapproved list.
-Upper division electives may also be selected in consultation with the undergraduate advisers.
+Required: Atmospheric and Oceanic Sciences 101, M105, C110, 112, 121, 123 and 145 two upper-division policy/solutions or quantitative courses from a preapproved list.
 Students preparing for graduate studies in climate sciences or other areas should discuss specific requirements for their area with the undergraduate advisers.

 Climate Science Program Plan These are recommendations on how to plan out your study list as either a freshman or transfer student.
-The sample plan only incudes major requirements.
-Each student’s actual study list may differ, and we strongly advise students to work with academic counselors from CAAC and their home department to determine a personal program plan.
+The sample plan only includes major requirements.
+Each student’s actual study list may differ, and we strongly advise students to work with academic counselors from CAAC and their home department to determine a personal program plan

 List of courses